-- In the C Treeview right-click on the Loadcase 1 and from the New menu item select the Branch option. - Set the Branch type to Phi-c Reduction, enter an analysis name of Branch 2 gravity and surface load and click OK.
+- In the Treeview right-click on the Loadcase 1 and from the New menu item select the Branch option. - Set the Branch type to Phi-c Reduction, change (by typing) the analysis name to be Branch 2 gravity and surface load and click OK.
 An analysis entry will be added to the Treeview along with Loadcase 3.